JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 Here, in the first figure (left) we are using a specific `color` for all `density!`'s `plotobj`s.
 And in the second figure (right) we pass the `:x` argument to `color` to tell Makie to apply the `colormap` gradient along the x-axis (from left to right) while also specifying which `colormap` palette as `:viridis`.
+The color code gradient in the `y` direction is most common and is a visual aid to easily identify trends.
+In the `x` direction is useful when you want to know how things go in some time-dependent variable, but is not widely used.

 ### Anscombe Quartet {#sec:stats_vis_anscombe}